 - Increase exposure (more impressions and visitors)

-- Increase user engagement (more time in space and more scans explored)
+- Increase user engagement (more time in your models and more scans explored)

 Ultimately, these will lead to happier, more informed users and a better business for you.

-First, learn the basics on how to embed 3D Showcase into your website.
-Learn more.
+- Learn the basics of embedding a 3D Showcase into your website.

-Next, use URL parameters to fine-tune user behavior when they are inside 3D Showcase.
-Learn more.
+- Use URL parameters to fine-tune behavior of your models inside 3D Showcase.

-The rest of the guide will focus on design tips you can use to implement your model and maximize user engagement - keep in mind, if you have a large enough set of visitors, you can also A/B test on any of these guidelines until you find a winning formula.
+The rest of the guide will focus on design tips you can use to implement your model and maximize user engagement - keep in mind, if you have a large enough set of visitors, you can A/B test any of the following guidelines until you find your specific winning formula.

 Goal: Reduce bounce rate

-Users who know what they're getting into are more likely to move and explore through the space.
-By contrast, people who don't know what a 3D walkthrough is will "bounce" — that means they will enter, get confused or not like it, and then leave immediately.
+Users who are explicitly told what they're going to experience are more likely to explore your 3D model.
+By contrast, people who don't know what a 3D walkthrough is will "bounce" - this means they will enter, become confused, and leave immediately.

-Reduce your bounce rate by signaling a 3D tour to the user instead of immediately putting them into it (which can be jarring and/or confusing).
+You can reduce this bounce rate by signaling a 3D tour to the user, instead of immediately dropping them into it (which can be jarring and/or confusing).
 Follow the tips below.

-- Write short, concise copy instructing users to enter.
+- Write short, concise copy that instructs users to enter Showcase.

-- Use a clear visual icon to indicate 3D and not 2D photos.
+- Use a clear, visual icon that indicates 3D photos.

 Gratify Users Immediately

-Users who want to explore in 3D want to explore right away.
-If the space takes too long to load, the user is likely to get bored or impatient and then click away.
+Users who do understand the concept of a 3D model will want to explore immediately - as such, if your model takes too long to load, the user will get impatient and click away.

-That's why we suggest you use the quick start URL parameter (&qs=1).
-Quick start loads the space faster so users can start exploring immediately.
-This means a lower bounce rate.
+To stop this from happening, we suggest using the quick start URL parameter (&qs=1) - quick start loads the model faster so that users can start exploring almost immediately.

 Quick start disabled (default behavior):

-Deliberately Design User Experience to Show How 3D Can Help Users
+Deliberately Design the User Experience to Explicitly Show How 3D Helps Users

-Goal: Increase user engagement, Align with business goals
+Goal: Increase user engagement, align with business goals and OKRs

-- Create visual icon that signifies 3D Showcase's purpose to users.
+- Create a visual icon that signifies 3D Showcase's purpose.

-- Commanding (yet friendly) and concise copy that tells users why they should enter 3D space, and what to expect.
+- Use commanding (but friendly) copy that tells users why they should enter 3D space, and what to expect.

 Make it Easy to Discover Immersive Content

-Goal: Increase number of views, Differentiate your busines
+Goal: Increase number of views, differentiate your business

 Encourage User Interactivity

-Matterport 3D Spaces are primarily designed as a read-only medium - they are not as interactive as a chat room or a forum.
-However, they are some things you can do to encourage interactivity.
+Matterport 3D models are primarily designed as a read-only medium - they are not interactive in ways that a chat room or forum are.
+That being said, there are a few steps you can take to encourage interactivity - see below.